sqlpage/SQLPage/README.md

 - [Image gallery](./examples/image%20gallery%20with%20user%20uploads/): An image gallery where users can log in and upload images.
 Illustrates the implementation of a user authentication system using session cookies, and the handling of file uploads.
 - [User Management](./examples/user-authentication/): An authentication demo with user registration, log in, log out, and confidential pages.
 Uses PostgreSQL.
 - [Making a JSON API and integrating React components in the frontend](./examples/using%20react%20and%20other%20custom%20scripts%20and%20styles/): Shows how to integrate a react component in a SQLPage website, and how to easily build a REST API with SQLPage.
+- [Handling file uploads](./examples/image%20gallery%20with%20user%20uploads): An image gallery where authenticated users can publish new images via an upload form.
+- [Bulk data import from CSV files](./examples/official-site/examples/handle_csv_upload.sql) : A simple form letting users import CSV files to fill a database table.

-You can try all the examples online using [SQLPage's online demo on replit](https://replit.com/@pimaj62145/SQLPage).
+You can try all the examples online without installing anything on your computer using [SQLPage's online demo on replit](https://replit.com/@pimaj62145/SQLPage).

 ## Configuration